PRIVIC: A privacy-preserving method for incremental collection of location data: Location-privacy with the Blahut-Arimoto algorithm

-The motivation of the information theory community to apply of BA has been very different from it being explored as an LPPM.
-However, we can start to understand and appreciate a connection between the seemingly unrelated information theoretical properties and the location-privacy guarantees harboured by BA.
-Summarizing the results from Sections~\ref{sec:BAElastic} and~\ref{sec:BAvsLapStatUtil}, we establish that: \begin{itemize} \item BA optimizes between the QoS of the users and their privacy from an information theoretical perspective. \item in addition to providing a formal geo-indistinguishability guarantee, BA also gives rise to an LPPM with an elastic distinguishability metric (i.e. acts as an elastic mechanism) to enhance the privacy of the vulnerable and isolated population. \item the statistical utility for high levels of privacy is significantly better for BA than LAP, a state-of-the-art and one of the most studied geo-indistinguishable mechanisms in the literature. \end{itemize}
+Summarizing the results from Sections~\ref{sec:BAElastic} and~\ref{sec:BAvsLapStatUtil}, we can establish that: \begin{itemize} \item in addition to providing a formal geo-ind guarantee, BA also gives an LPPM with an elastic distinguishability metric to enhance the privacy of vulnerable locations. \item BA optimizes the trade-off between QoS and MI. \item the statistical utility for high levels of privacy is significantly better for BA than LAP. \end{itemize}

-Therefore, we conclude that BA is a key contender for providing a comprehensive notion of location-privacy while preserving the utility of the data from end of, both, the users and the service providers, and we proceed to study it further.
+Therefore, we conclude that BA is a key contender for providing a comprehensive notion of location privacy while preserving the utility of the data for both the users and the service providers.